kurator-org/kurator-akka/README.md

 No class inheritance is required when using using the POJO approach.
 However, POJO actors have the limitation that only one output data item may be returned and communicated to other actors for each input data item the actor receives.
 In contrast, Java actors derived from `org.kurator.akka.AkkaActor` may call the `broadcast()` method multiple times within the `onData()` method and so produce multiple outputs per input.

-Besides `onData()`, both approaches for Java actors support additional event handlers.
-These include `onInitialize()`, called before any actor produces output; `onStart()`, which allows actors to produce output data before any input data is received; and `onEnd()`, which is called after an actor handles the last data item it will receive during a workflow run.
+Both approaches for Java actors support event handlers in addition to `onData()`.
+These include `onInitialize()`, called before any actor produces output; `onStart()`, which allows actors to produce output data before any input data is received; and `onEnd()`, which is called after an actor has handled the last data item it will receive during a workflow run.

 ##### Python implementations of the Multiplier actor

-An implementation of the same actor in Python is analogous to the POJO approach above, but the input data handler does not need to be defined as method in a class.
+An implementation of the same actor in Python is analogous to the POJO approach above, with the differnce that the input data handler can, but does not need to be, defined as a method in a class.
 Any name may be used for the input data handing function; `on_data()` is assumed by default.

 Thus, the following Python snippet can serve as a valid actor implementaion: